hideaki-j/hideaki-j.github.io/index.md

 # 💼 Work Experience
 **🇳🇱 Radboud University, Nijmegen, Netherlands**  - Researcher\
 September 2020 - PRESENT
+- Responsible for researching and developing NLP and IR, as a fully-employed researcher from the university and PhD candidate.
-- Developed conversational entity linking method and tool, and will publish it at CIKM 2022
+- Developed the method for creating conversational entity linking datasets, and published it at the SIGIR 2021.
-- Researched effectiveness of using entity information on conversational search, and published the results at TREC Conversational Assistance Track (CAsT) 2021
+- Researched the effectiveness of using entity information on conversational search, and published the results at TREC Conversational Assistance Track (CAsT) 2021.
-- Developed the method for creating conversational entity linking datasets, and published it at SIGIR 2021
+- Developed conversational entity linking method and tool, and published it at the CIKM 2022.

 **🇬🇧 Signal AI, London, UK** - Visiting Researcher\
 June 2022 - October 2022